scottkuhl/awesome-winui/README.md

 ### What We Track

-This list focuses on libraries, articles, tutorials, books and other resources for building Windows application with WinUI.
+This list focuses on libraries, tutorials, books and other resources for building Windows application with WinUI.
 Older content can be found in the Archive folder.

 ## Contents
 * [General](#general)